The Compleat Food Group tax strategy for the year ending 31 March 2026

 This document sets out the tax strategy for The Compleat Food Group of companies and their approach to conducting their UK tax affairs and dealing with UK tax risk as required by paragraph 16(2) of Schedule 19 of the Finance Act 2016.
 The Compleat Food Group is headed by Quantum Topco Limited and includes its subsidiaries and investments (“the Group”).

-The strategy applies to Corporation Tax, Customs and Excise Duties, Employment Tax, Indirect Taxes, Stamp Duty Land Taxes and any other tax liabilities that the Group is liable pay and report to HM Revenue & Customs (HMRC) as set out in paragraph 15(1) of said Schedule.
+The strategy applies to Corporation Tax, Customs and Excise Duties, Employment Tax, Indirect Taxes, Stamp Duty Land Taxes, and any other tax liabilities that the Group is liable pay and report to HM Revenue & Customs (HMRC) as set out in paragraph 15(1) of said Schedule.

 Group’s tax strategy is to ensure that it complies with all tax laws wherever it does business and that it pays all taxes that it is legally required to pay when they fall due.

-The Board of Directors (“the Board”) are ultimately responsible for determining the Group’s tax strategy and monitoring the application of the strategy.
 The Board fully supports to apply professional diligence and care in the management of all risks associated with tax matters and to ensure that governance and assurance procedures are appropriate.

 The Group is committed to the following objectives when managing their tax affairs: